EchterAlsFake/Porn_Fetch/README/STATUS.md

 """""

 # Maybe or maybe not:
-- [] Enabling optional downloading over the tor network or proxies
+- [] Enabling optional downloading over the tor network or proxies (Nope, won't do that, sorry)
 - [] Distributing Porn Fetch over the p2p network too
-- [] Supporting FFmpeg on Android
+- [] -- Supporting FFmpeg on Android -- (Nope, won't do that)